preethamam/RGBDtoPointCloud-MATLAB/Readme.md

 # Requirements
 MATLAB </br>
-MATLAB Computer Vision Toolbox (for point cloud file writing and visualization) </br>
+Computer Vision Toolbox (for point cloud file writing and visualization) </br>

 # Feedback
 Please rate and provide feedback for the further improvements.